-Last week, we saw two important and contrasting events related to American foreign policy.
+Last week, we saw two important and contrasting events in American foreign policy.
 The first was Bernie Sanders’ speech at Westminster College, where he declared a need to “rethink the old Washington mindset.”
 He questioned the moral validity of Washington’s alliance with human rights violators like Saudi Arabia, stressed the need to classify climate change as one of our most important foreign policy questions and presented an approach to foreign policy centered on “our ability to develop consensus around shared problems, and mobilize that consensus toward a solution.”

 The second event was that US bombers buzzed close to North Korean airspace, a move meant to demonstrate our willingness to use force on the Korean peninsula.
 In a statement, Department of Defense Chief Spokeswoman Dana White said that “the President has many military options to defeat any threat” and that “[w]e are prepared to use the full range of military capabilities to defend the U.S. homeland and our allies”.

-The President’s overly hostile foreign policy, exemplified in his choice to fly American warplanes on the most provocative mission on the Korean Peninsula since the turn of the century, provides a stark contrast to the progressive foreign policy outlined in Bernie Sanders’ Westminster speech.
+The President’s overly hostile foreign policy, exemplified in his choice to fly American warplanes on the most provocative mission on the Korean Peninsula since at least the turn of the century, provides a stark contrast to the progressive foreign policy outlined in Bernie Sanders’ Westminster speech.

 The speech was meandering, a practice in rhetoric more than policy.
 Still, clear themes were present, and they constitute a much better path forward for us as a nation than the one we are on right now.
-While Democrats have politically branded themselves as the peaceful party and have tended to be generally less confrontational than Republicans, they have not done enough to substantially challenge common attitudes around use of force and the United States’ place in the world community.
+While Democrats have politically branded themselves as the peaceful party and have tended to be generally less confrontational than Republicans, they have not done enough to substantially challenge common attitudes around the use of force and the United States’ place in the world community.
 A progressive foreign policy diverges from the prevailing course in four important respects.

 First, a progressive foreign policy recognizes that foreign policy starts at home: domestic political issues are intricately linked with our ability to pursue outcomes abroad.
 In order to promote democracy around the world, we have to live it as a lifestyle at home, not just as participate in elections.
 That means working on policy collectively, seeking broad input and compromise and doing everything we can to encourage voting.

-Third, a progressive foreign policy refuses to sacrifice our personal moral commitments as we pursue our interests abroad.
+From this flows the second difference, which is that a progressive foreign policy refuses to sacrifice our personal moral commitments as we pursue our interests abroad.
 We must denounce brutal authoritarian regimes, not smile sheepishly at them because our interests align on certain issues.
 When we deal with foreign adversaries in combat, abiding by the Geneva Conventions is a legal and political responsibility, but above all it is a moral responsibility.
 The War on Terror does not allow us to bypass standards of conduct.
 We need to hold ourselves accountable.

 It is imperative that we regain a sense of morality in our foreign policy which extends beyond the one-dimensional loyalty currently associated with “America First.”
-Putting America first, securing ourselves and leading the world means knowing when to step back and how to lead constructively, not just how to possess raw power.
+Actually putting America first, securing ourselves and leading the world means knowing when to step back and how to lead constructively, not just how to possess raw power.